gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

-    After an initial spike in properties, energy, temperature and pressure stabilize near a value.
-For the temperature, the desired value of :math:`T = 300~\text{K}` is reach, and for the pressure, a negative value of about :math:`- 700~\text{bar}` is measured.
+    After an initial spike, the energy, the temperature, and the pressure all stabilize.
+For the temperature, the desired value of :math:`T = 300~\text{K}` is reached, and for the pressure, a negative value of about :math:`- 700~\text{bar}` can be observed.

 .. container:: justify

     The negative pressure indicates that the volume is slightly too large.
-This can be rectified by performing a short NPT simulation, during which the volume of the box will adjust until a desired pressure is reach.
+This can be rectified by performing a short NPT simulation, during which the volume of the box will adjust until a desired pressure is reached.
 Create a new file called *npt.mdp* in the *inputs/* folder.
 Copy the same lines as in *nvt.mdp*, and add the following lines to it: